Skip to content

 Underactive thyroid or hypothyroid

 Your thyroid is like the gas pedal for your body.
-It dictates the speed that everything else runs.
+It dictates the speed at which everything else runs.
 If your thyroid is running slowly, so will everything else, including your ovaries.
 Improving thyroid function can be done by supplying vitamins and minerals like zinc, copper, selenium, iodine, and tyrosine for your thyroid.
 In many cases, hypothyroidism is caused by an autoimmune disease known as Hashimoto’s.
 This can be corrected by fixing a leaky gut and moderating immune function.

 High Prolactin